OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

-    It depends on the technology we\\'re using.
-For example, we can locate your device based on the cell tower that\\'s serving you.
+    It depends on the technology we're using.
+For example, we can locate your device based on the cell tower that's serving you.
 The range could be up to 1,000 meters in any direction from the tower in urban areas, and up to 10,000 meters in rural areas.
 Wi-Fi networks provide more accurate location information, associating you with the place where the network is located - like a coffee shop - or to an area within or around that place.

     ' + '